rpeszek/GraphPlay/README.md

 * examples - contain Play.xyz modules for ghci use to play with the PolyGraph
 * test - is a TODO

-My first non-'hello world' Haskell project.
+My first non-'hello world' Haskell project!
+Learning a TON and having lots of fun.

-WORK IN PROGRESS.